 - The Governing Board of Carrington Junior School will ensure that all children with medical conditions, in terms of both physical and mental health, are properly supported in school so that they can play a full and active role in school life.
-To help achieve this, the school has adopted the Department for Education policy on "Supporting Pupils at School with Medical Conditions", which was issued under Section 100 of the Children and Families Act 2014. - The aim of this policy is to ensure that the parents of children with medical conditions feel confident that the school will provide effective support and that children feel safe and reach their full potential. - Some children with medical conditions may be considered to be disabled under the definition set out in the Equality Act 2010.
-The school will comply with their duties under the Act to make reasonable adjustments to support pupils with disabilities. - Some children with medical conditions may also have special educational needs (SEN) and may have an Education, Health and Care (EHC) Plan which brings together health and social care needs as well as the provision for their special educational needs.
+To help achieve this, the school has adopted the Department for Education policy on "Supporting Pupils at School with Medical Conditions', which was issued under Section 100 of the Children and Families Act 2014.
+This policy should b read in conjunction with our Equalities and Cohesion policy. - The aim of this policy is to ensure that the parents of children with medical conditions feel confident that the school will provide effective support and that children feel safe and reach their full potential. - Some children with medical and diagnosed mental health conditions may be considered to be disabled under the definition set out in the Equality Act 2010.
+The school will comply with their duties under the Act to make reasonable adjustments to support pupils with disabilities. - Some children with medical and diagnosed mental health conditions may also have special educational needs (SEN) and may have an Education, Health and Care (EHC) Plan which brings together health and social care needs as well as the provision for their special educational needs.
 Where the child has a special educational need identified in a statement or EHC plan, the individual healthcare plan will be linked to or become part of that statement or EHC plan.
-The Healthcare Plan will be developed with the child's best interests in mind to ensure that the risks to the child's education, health and social wellbeing are managed, and minimises disruption, for children with medical conditions. - Supporting a child with a medical condition during school hours is not the sole responsibility of one person.
+The Healthcare Plan will be developed with the child's best interests in mind to ensure that the risks to the child's education, health and social wellbeing are managed, and minimises disruption, for children with medical conditions.
+For children with SEN, this guidance should be read in conjunction with the Special Educational Needs and Disability (SEND) Code of Practice. - Supporting a child with a medical condition during school hours is not the sole responsibility of one person.
 The school will work collaboratively with parents, pupils, healthcare professionals (and, where appropriate, social care professionals) and local authorities to ensure that needs of pupils with medical conditions are met effectively.